TV Meteorologist

 Best Rated

-Asked by gemeni over 6 years ago
+Asked by Melinda about 6 years ago

 Cozad Nebraska has generally been logged as the "meridian city" or near the 100th meridian where the dry arid air meets the eastern humid air.
 I understand over years this point has moved to the east because of clinate change.
 Where is that point now